akmeevd/telegram_bot/README.md

 # ***Greeting to people, my name is MisteRecaller***
+* find me in telegram
-<font color='red'>just enter date, time and notification in telegram and get reminder not to forget</font>
+* just enter date, time and notification
+* get reminder not to forget